 \section{Abstract}

 Diffusion Transformer (DiT), a promising diffusion model for visual generation, demonstrates impressive performance but incurs significant computational overhead.
 Intriguingly, analysis of pre-trained DiT models reveals that global self-attention is often redundant, predominantly capturing local patterns—highlighting the potential for more efficient alternatives.
 In this paper, we revisit convolution as an alternative building block for constructing efficient and expressive diffusion models.
 However, naively replacing self-attention with convolution typically results in degraded performance.
 Our investigations attribute this performance gap to the higher channel redundancy in ConvNets compared to Transformers.
 To resolve this, we introduce a compact channel attention mechanism that promotes the activation of more diverse channels, thereby enhancing feature diversity.
 This leads to Diffusion ConvNet (DiCo), a family of diffusion models built entirely from standard ConvNet modules, offering strong generative performance with significant efficiency gains.
-On class-conditional ImageNet benchmarks, DiCo outperforms previous diffusion models in both image quality and generation speed.
-Notably, DiCo-XL achieves an FID of \textbf{2.05} at 256$\times$256 resolution and \textbf{2.53} at 512$\times$512, with a \textbf{2.7$\times$} and \textbf{3.1$\times$} speedup over DiT-XL/2, respectively.
-Furthermore, our largest model, DiCo-H, scaled to 1B parameters, reaches an FID of \textbf{1.90} on ImageNet 256$\times$256—without any additional supervision during training.
+On class-conditional ImageNet generation benchmarks, DiCo-XL achieves an FID of 2.05 at 256$\times$256 resolution and 2.53 at 512$\times$512, with a \textbf{2.7$\times$} and \textbf{3.1$\times$} speedup over DiT-XL/2, respectively.
+Furthermore, experimental results on MS-COCO demonstrate that the purely convolutional DiCo exhibits strong potential for text-to-image generation.